-Financial targets Targets over a business cycle 7 Targets over a business cycle 7 Outcome Outcome 2019 2018 Comment Profitability Return On Capital Employed (ROCE): ≥8% 8.5% [°] 7.0% ° Return on capital employed was 8.5% (7.0%).
+Financial targets Targets over a business c ycle 7 Outcome 2019 Outcome 2018 Comment Profitability Return On Capital Employed (ROCE): ≥8% 8.5% [°] 7.0% [°] Return on capital employed was 8.5% (7.0%).
 A higher gross margin in the Power Generation operating segment and the capital gain from the divestment of the district heating operations in Hamburg made a positive contribution.
-Capital structure Funds from operations (FFO)/adjusted net debt: 22%- 27% 26.5% 20.7% FFO/adjusted net debt increased compared with 2018, to 26.5% (20.7%).
-The increase is mainly attributable to higher EBITDA as a result of higher achieved prices in the Power Generation operating segment and lower paid tax.
-Dividend policy Dividend, share of the year's profit after tax: 40%- 70% 7.2 SEK billion 2 SEK billion The Board of Directors proposes a dividend of SEK 7.2 billion, corresponding to 55% of profit for the year attributable to the owner of the Parent Company.
+Capital structure Funds from opera- tions (FFO)/adjusted net debt: 22%- 27% 26.5% 20.7% FFO/adjusted net debt increased compared with 2018, to 26.5% (20.7%).
+The increase is mainly attributable to higher EBITDA as a result of higher achieved prices in the Power Genera- tion operating segment and lower paid tax.
+Dividend policy Dividend, share of the year's profit after tax: 40%- 70% 7.2 SEK billion [°] 2 SEK billion The Board of Directors proposes a dividend of SEK 7.2 billion, corresponding to 55% of profit for the year attributable to the owner of the Parent Company.